 - Identify any additional requirements: Some contracts require that you submit additional documentation.

 - Research past bids: Evaluating what previous and current companies have bid can be helpful in creating a competitive bid.

 - Respond to each requirement in the bid: Provide all required information.
 Skipping information can disqualify you from the bid.

 - Spend ample time creating a pricing estimate: Pricing is an important component.

 - Ask for a debriefing if you are rejected: This can help you submit a bid that is more qualified next time.

 If you need help with drafting contracts for bid, you can post your legal job on UpCounsel's marketplace.
 UpCounsel accepts only the top 5 percent of lawyers to its site.
-Lawyers on UpCounsel come from law schools such as Harvard Law and Yale Law and average 14 years of legal experience, including work with or on behalf of companies like Google, Stripe, and Twilio.
+Lawyers on UpCounsel come from law schools such as Harvard Law and Yale Law and average 14 years of legal experience, including work with or on behalf of companies like Google, Menlo Ventures, and Airbnb.